iterative/dvc.org/content/docs/dvclive/usage.md

 We created callback, that, on the end of each epoch, will iterate over gathered metrics (`logs`) and use `dvclive.log` function to log their respective value.
-After logging the metrics, we call `dvclive.next_step` function to signal `dvclive` that we are done with metrics logging for current epoch.
+After logging the metrics, we call `dvclive.next_step` function to signal Dvclive that we are done with metrics logging for current epoch.

 In order to make it work with the training code, we need to do one more change, we need to replace: